 - The tax burden (if any) of alimony on each spouse

-Providing Spousal Support & Protection
+Providing Spousal Support & Protection in Georgia

 As spousal support attorneys in Marietta, GA, we are well aware that significant economic disparity often falls on the spouse who sacrificed their career and earnings while also acting as the primary child custodian.

-We will explain your rights and protect them from aggressive opposing counsel or an embittered ex.
+Our Marietta alimony lawyers will explain your rights and protect them from aggressive opposing counsel or an embittered ex.

 Property & Asset Division